eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Digital Identity Regulation].
 The different roles in the EUDI Wallet ecosystem are described in Figure 1 and detailed in the following sections.

+Note that a single entity may combine multiple of the primary roles depicted in the figure, as long as that entity complies with all requirements, both legal and technical, for each of the roles.
+In addition, potential conflicts of interest are to be avoided, but this issue is outside the scope of this ARF.

 ![Figure 1: Overview of the EUDI Wallet ecosystem roles](media/Figure_1_Overview_of_EUDI_Wallet_roles.jpeg) *Figure 1: Overview of the EUDI Wallet ecosystem roles*